List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud.
-This is perhaps the most common scam.
-The odometer is tampered with to show a lower reading, making the car appear less used and more valuable.
-Always cross-check the odometer reading with service history records, the Parivahan app, and look for physical signs like heavily worn pedals or steering wheel that don’t match the low kilometres.
+Kms Rollback Fraud: This is rampant.
+Sellers tamper with the odometer to show a lower reading, making an old, high-mileage car appear less used.
+Always cross-check the odometer reading with service history records, the Parivahan app, and look for physical signs of wear on pedals and steering.
+A car with 1.5 lakh km showing 50,000 km is a classic trap.

-Pending Loan / Hypothecation.
-The seller might not have cleared an existing loan on the car, meaning the bank still holds a lien.
-Always verify that the Registration Certificate (RC) explicitly states “No Hypothecation” before making any payment.
-A simple check on the Parivahan app can also reveal this.
+Pending Loan / Hypothecation: The seller might still have an outstanding loan on the car, meaning the bank has a lien (hypothecation) on the RC.
+If you buy it, you might be liable for the loan.
+Always ensure the RC book explicitly states “No Hypothecation” before making any payment.
+Verify this on the Parivahan app as well.

 Seller’s Guide — How to Maximize Your Toyota Innova Crysta Resale

-Platform Choice.
-For the best price, consider listing your Innova Crysta on a bidding marketplace like Bids44, where multiple verified dealers compete for your car, often driving up the price.
-You can also list on platforms like OLX, Spinny, Cars24, or Droom for direct sales to individuals or quick dealer offers.
+For the best price, consider listing your Innova Crysta on a bidding marketplace like Bids44, where multiple verified dealers compete for your car, often resulting in higher offers than direct sales.
+Alternatively, platforms like Spinny, Cars24, and Droom offer convenience with instant quotes, though these might be slightly lower.
+OLX and Cashify are also options for direct buyer interaction or quick sales.

 Final Verdict — Should You Buy or Sell in 2026?